-Shutterstock makes a $75 million bet that the future of photography doesn’t involve cameras
+Shutterstock makes a $75 million bet that the future of photography won’t always involve cameras

 It just might be CGI—a computer generated image of whatever product that particular company’s hawking.
 Take Swedish retailer Ikea, which has been using CGI photos since as early as 2006: 3D models can trick you into thinking they’re the real deal.
 And it might soon be the norm.

 Leading stock photography company Shutterstock announced today that it has acquired TurboSquid, a digital media company that sells 3D assets, for $75 million.
-The move is both a talent and an IP acquisition, and it will allow Shutterstock’s two million customers—which include everyone from professional creatives to so-called pro-sumers who use editing tools to develop website and social media content—to create images from scratch.
+The move is both a talent and an IP acquisition, and it will give Shutterstock’s two million customers—which include everyone from professional creatives to so-called pro-sumers who use editing tools to develop website and social media content—access to raw materials for making images from scratch.
 The move suggests that the future of photography doesn’t have to involve a camera.

 For CEO Stan Pavlovsky, it’s a sound business strategy: He expects the move to add about 2% to 3% to Shutterstock’s overall revenue.
 But it also raises questions about the blurring divide between fact and fiction in an era of of deepfakes and “cheap fakes.”
 Will 3D models proliferate, just making it harder for consumers to tell the difference between what’s real and what’s fake?